Welcome to the pure side of life where everything is healthy and good for you!

 Hello, my name is Ella Leché and thank you for being here at Pure Ella where food is medicine in a very delicious way!
 I healed myself from a rare ‘medically incurable’ illness with food.
 It is the reason I love sharing healthy recipes because food can heal and transform our lives, yet you don’t have to sacrifice on taste and the pleasure of great meals and desserts!
 Want to know more… read my story below and follow along my journey of pure living one post at a time and connect with me via Facebook, Twitter, Pinterest and Instagram for lots of daily inspiration! ;)

 I used to think I had good eating habits; I ate salads, I drank water ~ but I also consumed too much of other foods that eventually tried to kill me.
 Too much wheat, processed foods, dairy, meat and other foods that were doing my body more harm than good.
 But I didn’t know that… and I wouldn’t know that for years to come.

-About 10 years ago, when my daughter was 4 months old, I started getting mysterious symptoms in my body.
+About 10 years ago, I started getting mysterious symptoms in my body.
 I had difficulty breathing, chewing foods, and swallowing.
 I could barely form words and my speech was slurred and barely audible at times.
 I wasn’t able to even fake a smile.